Fmartinez123/fun_school_projects/README.md

 Course Descrition: Laboratory experiments in modern physics and physical optics with an introduction to current, state-of-the-art recording techniques. \
 Taught by: Dr. George Welch \
-This folder holds the lab reports that I enjoyed the most including a poster presentation I presented (unfortunately online due to covid).
+This folder holds the lab reports that I enjoyed in my undergraduate physics lab.